Please use the menu below to navigate to any article section:

-So regardless of the timing of the cycle, ensure that the inherit backbone and structure of the market you are analysing is strong.
+So regardless of the timing of the cycle, ensure that the inherited backbone and structure of the market you analyze is strong.

 In suburbs with a higher weekly income, people have multiple streams of income that allows them to ride out the difficult times and often get emotional and are able to pay more for property in the good times.

 3. Land to Asset ratios

 We are looking in areas where land is scarce and at a premium.
 We ensure it makes up a higher portion of the purchase price.

 We look for landlocked areas where there is no more available land to build and combine it with areas where jobs grow and therefore population growth is considerably higher.